 Of all of the budget templates I am suggesting, this is the only one that costs money.
 The one time purchase price is $15.95 which might sound crazy for an excel spreadsheet template, but this one is really cool.
 First, you have a daily spending tab that allows you to insert your spending by category every day.
 This information is then linked to the rest of the budget to auto-fill (though you don’t have to use this feature, it makes sense to).

 From there, there is a comparison tab that looks at your budget versus how you are spending up to this point in the month.
 This lets you see a “real-time” snapshot of where you might be getting into trouble.
 You also have a tab that looks at your budget on a monthly basis so you can see the year in total.

 Lastly, the budget allows you to specify the frequency of the budget categories.
 So, if you pay your car insurance semi-annually, you can set this category up for semi-annual and the spreadsheet does the rest.
-I wouldn’t normally suggest paying for an excel budget, but this one is worth the price.
-Here is a screenshot of the budget:
+I wouldn’t normally suggest paying for an excel budget, but this one is worth consideration.
+Here is a screenshot of the budget.

 Vertex 42 Excel Spreadsheet Template

 Vertex42 has a ton of excel spreadsheet templates.
 Too many to list here in fact.
 If the template below isn’t you cup of tea, my guess is that you will find one from Vertex42.
 Their excel spreadsheet templates are free as well.
 They look great (easy on the eyes) and are super easy to use.
 Here is a screen-shot of the budget.